Skip to content

 echo "$my_var"

-Explanation: In this example, my_var is declared both globally and locally within the my_function function.
+Explanation: In this example, my_var is defined both globally and locally within my_function.
 The local keyword ensures that the my_var inside the function is distinct from the global my_var.
-When the function is called, it outputs the local value of my_var, while the final echo statement outputs the global value.
+When the function is called, it outputs the local value, whereas the final echo statement outputs the global value.

-• Selective Use of readonly: Apply readonly at or immediately after initializing constants that must remain unchanged throughout the script.
+• Selective Use of readonly: Use readonly to define constants that must remain unchanged throughout the script.

-• Reason: The readonly keyword enforces immutability, preventing critical values from being altered accidentally.
-However, overusing readonly can make scripts overly restrictive, hindering development and debugging.
-Therefore, it should be reserved for truly immutable values.
+• Reason: The readonly keyword enforces immutability, preventing accidental modification of critical values.
+However, overusing readonly can make scripts overly restrictive and complicate development and debugging.
+Therefore, reserve readonly for values that are truly immutable.

-• Global Constants: Use readonly for global constants where changes could significantly impact script behavior, potentially leading to unexpected results.
+• Global Constants: Apply readonly to global constants where changes could significantly affect script behavior or cause unexpected results.

-• Function-Dependent Initialization: Omit readonly when a function or complex operation determines a constant's value.
+• Function-Dependent Initialization: Avoid using readonly when a constant's value is determined by a function or a complex operation.

-• Reason: Applying readonly to a variable whose value is set by a function can cause errors if the function is called multiple times.
-Unless checks are in place to prevent reinitialization, it's best to omit readonly in such cases.
+• Reason: Applying readonly to a variable initialized by a function can cause errors if the function is called multiple times.
+To avoid reinitialization errors, omit readonly unless safeguards are in place to prevent reassignment.

 Example